1794 Dunbar Golf Club (1856)

 Though there is anecdotal evidence of occasional play throughout the early 19th century, it was the opening of the railway line in 1846 and the establishment of local military barracks in 1855 that signalled a new beginning for golf in the area.

-In 1890, the West Barns Links revived, but when the local Council opened the Winterfield Links it rendered West Barns unviable and they disappeared.
+In 1890, the West Barns Links revived, but when the local Council opened the Winterfield Links it rendered West Barns unviable and the course disappeared.

-In the meantime, in 1856, when the Dunbar Golf Club was formed, it negotiated playing rights over the East Links.
-The ‘official’ club beginning/revival was on 20th December 1856, when six gentlemen met at the town hall.
+When the West Barns became problematic golfing declined.
+Then, in 1856, when the Dunbar Golf Club was formed, it negotiated playing rights over the East Links.
+The ‘official’ club beginning(revival) was on 20th December 1856, when six gentlemen met at the town hall.
 They were George Warrender of Lochend, (later the 7th Baronet of Bruntsfield), Captain James Cox of the Berwickshire militia, Lt.
 John Stewart, William Anderson, James Brand and John Jaffray.
 At the time, Dunbar was a military town and, as with other contemporary golf clubs, the services played an important part in the creation and running of the club.

 The Club minutes reported that the first course required “clearing of the ground” which strongly suggests that there was no pre-existing course.
 Initially, fifteen holes were laid out to the seaward side of the large wall which runs between current eighteenth and fourth holes.
 The course became known as Broxmouth Links or East Links.